UpadhyayAnurag/Java_Notes/README.md

     String name;
 }
 ```
-Serializable is example of this.
+Serializable is example of this interface(Marker).

 ```
 Functional Interface :-